Process-Resistant Flow Cell Body Construction

 Common Integration with Most Spectrometers

-The Teflon Flow Cell is manufactured to facilitate full integration with any fiber optic system configured with SMA 905 connectors.
-Connecting the teflon flow cell with fibers having a core diameter of 400 to 600 micron to the NIR analyzer will provide the best optical performance.
+The GUIDED WAVE Teflon Process Flow Cell is manufactured to facilitate full integration with any fiber optic system configured with SMA 905 connectors.
+Connecting the Teflon flow cell with fibers having a core diameter of 400 to 600 micron to the NIR analyzer will provide the best optical performance.
 The Teflon flow cell is compatible with FT-NIR analyzers from other vendors.

 Exceptional Light Transmission

-Like other Guided Wave optical probes, the Teflon Flow Cell provides exceptional optical performance.
+Like our other GUIDED WAVE optical probes, the Teflon Process Flow Cell provides exceptional optical performance.
 Typical peak transmission exceeds 50%.
 That means more signal, lower measurement noise and lower detection limits.
 The flow cell can be completely dismantled, then reassembled without changing the sampling pathlength, an important feature when working with established NIR calibration models.

 Compatible with All of Our GUIDED WAVE Analyzers